jesuscbm/sorting_visualizer/README.md

 ## TODO:

-- Consider semaphores so that code is genuinely multithreaded
 - Controls for speed and number of bars
 - Add sounds
-- Add multiple colors (f.e, red to indicate comparison)
 - Add more algorithms
 - Use SDL3_ttf??